HWorldY/ClassArranger/README.md

 - 6.txt
 - 7.txt
 - Settings.txt
-> Format:
 > '[Schedule:1]
 > [SOD:NAME]
 > [ClassName:0]'
 ## Future Plan
-1. The Application will no longer be update on MFC platform.
+1. The Application will no longer be updated on MFC platform.
-2. Other platform.(Qt,WinUI 3,etc)
+2. Other platforms.(Qt,WinUI 3,etc)